 - Benefits: Working remotely offers many benefits, including reducing the time and cost of daily commutes.
 Working remotely also offers higher flexibility of working hours for employees, which can suit those who have personal circumstances that benefit from a less rigid office schedule.

 - Challenges: However, working remotely isn’t without its challenges.
 Those who have been working remotely throughout the pandemic have reported downsides like difficulty disconnecting after work, loneliness, and problems collaborating with colleagues.
-Remote work also relies on having an internet connection that is both stable and secure, which isn’t always easy to find outside an office setting.
+Remote work also relies on having home office equipment, including an internet connection that is both stable and secure, which isn’t always easy to find outside an office setting.

 - Works best for: Working remotely works best for those with a long commute or personal responsibilities that benefit from flexible working hours.